LivingIT/beautyincode.se/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview` after running the build command.

+## 🚀 Deploy to production

+Cloudflare deployment is automatic and merge to `master` deploys to production.